Laerk23/CS506-311ServiceTracker/fa23-team-d/scrum reports/week-1/report.md

 3. Have I run into any issues?
 Do I need help?

 ### Gersian Collaku
 1. What have I worked on?
+I have started making the draft presentation and also continuing to learn about pandas and figuring out which questions to answer with the data we have gathered.
 2. What will I be working on next?
+Split writing code to describe columns further.
 3. Have I run into any issues?
 Do I need help?
+No not so far, primarily learning and trying to apply what I'm learning.

 ### Rohan Anand
 1. What have I worked on?